ucbrise/cs294-ai-sys-fa19/index.md

 ## Discussion of Model Compilation

 * [Submit your review](https://forms.gle/pv6FaRfh1NmYYwv76) before 1:00PM.
-* [Slides for PC Meeting](https://docs.google.com/presentation/d/1pkH4LMeCanUqIp3KS_3sJZw5P3_MBtcXB2Ff3mSjiDA/edit#slide=id.p1) coming soon.
-(These slides will only be accessible to students enrolled in the class.)
+* [Slides for PC Meeting](https://docs.google.com/presentation/d/1pkH4LMeCanUqIp3KS_3sJZw5P3_MBtcXB2Ff3mSjiDA/edit#slide=id.p1) (These slides will only be accessible to students enrolled in the class.)